MeenalJy/CloudCraftsmanship/README.md

 Please be aware that this repository provides a simplified example for learning and experimentation.
 In a production environment, security and best practices should be a top priority.
 Ensure you have proper IAM policies, bucket policies, and DynamoDB access controls in place.

-Enjoy exploring the magic of Terraform and AWS! ✨🪄
+Enjoy exploring the magic of Terraform and AWS! ✨

-If you have any questions or need assistance, feel free to reach out to the DevOps community.
-Keep learning and mastering the art of infrastructure as code! 🚀👩‍💻👨‍💻
+Keep learning and mastering the art of infrastructure as code! 🚀